mlopeesz/mlopeesz/README.md

  ## [🇺🇸 English]

   Have been in contact with technology since I was a child, I created a passion for the area and decided to take it to life!
 I started studying full-stack development in 2021, went through the fundamentals, front-end and back-end modules.
-Currently a student at [Trybe](https://www.betrybe.com/) in the last computer science module.

  - Routine based on code, games, reading and studying 📑
  - Passionate about technology and games 🎮